gbmhunter/blog/content/posts/2023/07-31-july-2023-updates/_index.md

 * Updated the [TO-252 Component Package page](/pcb-design/component-packages/to-252-component-package/) with more info.

 * Added more information on H-bridges and motor driver ICs to the [H-bridges page](/electronics/components/h-bridges/).

+* Added a new page on the [SOT-416 family of component packages](/pcb-design/component-packages/sot-416-component-package/).